matthansen0/speedtest-PIonPY/README.md

 python3 run_benchmark.py
 ```

-You do NOT need to `source venv/bin/activate`; the benchmark will automatically re-exec inside the local venv and (on Intel/AMD) a PyPy JIT venv if available.

 Output shows detected vendor, elapsed time (color-coded), last 50 digits (approximate), and writes a JSON results file (e.g. `results_*.json`).

 Automatic optimizations now included: